 Geneticists are just one of the many specialists involved in genomic healthcare.
-Dr Amy Nisselle designs and delivers genomics education for a wide range of students and professionals.
+A/Prof Amy Nisselle designs and delivers genomics education for a wide range of students and professionals.
 In this interview, she explains what the 'genomic workforce' actually looks like.

 Let’s start with you.
 Tell us about your job in genomics.